 - Treating sleep apnea if it exists

-- Changing your diet to eat foods that are heart-healthy, so your doctor may refer you to a knowledgeable nutritionist
+- Changing your diet to eat foods that are heart-healthy, so your heart doctor may refer you to a knowledgeable nutritionist

 - Quitting cigarette smoking for the health of both the heart and the lungs — and this includes eliminating second-hand smoke